 Use the basics of Windows 8

-Edited by Ephraim, Charmed, Eng, Anonymous and 3 others
+Edited by Ephraim, Charmed, Eng, Graeme and 2 others

 A Beginner's Guide to Using Windows 8 Metro

 Switching to the Windows 8 Operating System is can be a challenge for those accustomed Windows 7, Vista, and XP.

 Windows 8 is completely different than any previous version of the Windows Operating System that Microsoft has produced.
 It was designed to power newer, and lighter devices, such as tablets and Tablet PCs, while still supporting legacy devices.
 Because of this, many of the standard features have been moved, or replaced by new technology, such as touch screen functions.
 This has left many a user lost, but the VisiHow guide below will help those new to Windows 8 learn the basics.

 - 1The Windows 8 Operating System was designed to be modular.Because of this, it is able to operate on every available type of device, from desktops, laptops, tablets, and even smartphones.
 Unfortunately, similar functions that exist across different devices don't always work the same way.
 This is a common source of confusion for users new to the OS.Advertisement

 - 4Internet Explorer has been completely updated.The new interface and menus were designed to work with Windows Metro, and are different than previous versions of I.e..
 Often, both new and experienced users are frustrated by these difference until they think intuitively, rather than based on past experience.